 Dallas specific law highlights:

 The Dallas City Code is accessible via the American Legal Publishing Corporation website.
 Bicycle-specific codes are in Chapter 9.
-Traffic-specific codes are in Chapter 28, which is where the new Vulnerable Road Users section is codified.
+Traffic-specific codes are in Chapter 28, which is where the new Vulnerable Road Users section will be placed.
+The content that is copied below from Chapter 28 is from the December, 2012 briefing to the City Council.

 SEC.
 9-1.
 APPLICABILITY OF TRAFFIC REGULATIONS TO BICYCLE RIDERS.